Use This Penny Stock Portfolio Tracker to Accurately Track Your Portfolio

 Getting Started

-Accessing the Tracker
+Accessing the Penny Stock Portfolio Tracker

+2. Once you have opened the Google Sheet, login to your Google account.
 Click the “Sign In” button in the top right corner and sign into your Google account.

 4. A window will then pop up, prompting you to rename the document to whatever you choose.

-Customizing the Tracker
+Customizing the Penny Stock Portfolio Tracker

 To start customizing your tracker, enter the start date and starting portfolio value (the amount of money you started with).
 Also, enter the commission cost per trade, if applicable.
 Remember, major brokerages no longer charge commission on most trades.
 Examples of these required entries are in blue text, and you’ll need to replace them.